sindresorhus/got/documentation/migration-guides.md

 http.createServer(async (request, response) => {
 	if (request.url === '/doodle.png') {
 		// When someone makes a request to our server, we receive a body and some headers.
 		// These are passed to Got.
-Got proxies received data to our server response,
+Got proxies downloaded data to our server response,
 		// so you don't have to do `response.writeHead(statusCode, headers)` and `response.end(body)`.
 		// It's done automatically.
 		await pipeline(